OverviewWhy Work at TMC?

 Commitment to Diversity

 Truman Medical Centers is committed to being a leader in providing culturally inclusive health care services for patients in ways that are effective, fair, respectful, and culturally competent and in providing a culturally inclusive workplace for employees.
-We value and celebrate our differences, which include, but are not limited to, race, ethnicity, language, national origin, age, socioeconomic status, literacy, gender, sexual orientation, mobility, abilities, and belief systems.
+We value and celebrate our differences, which include, but are not limited to, race, ethnicity, language, national origin, age, socioeconomic status, literacy, gender identity and expression, sexual orientation, mobility, abilities, veteran status, and belief systems.

 TMC is Baby-Friendly

-Truman Medical Center Hospital Hill is the first and only Baby-Friendly hospital in Kansas City and the second in the state of Missouri as designated by the World Health Organization.
+Truman Medical Center Health Sciences District is the first and only Baby-Friendly hospital in Kansas City and the second in the state of Missouri as designated by the World Health Organization.

 The Baby-Friendly Hospital Initiative (BFHI) is a global program that was launched by WHO and the United Nations Children’s Fund (UNICEF) in 1991 to encourage and recognize hospitals and birthing centers when they have implemented the Ten Steps to Successful Breastfeeding.
 These steps are designed to promote breastfeeding as the generally preferred method for providing nutrition to newborns and infants.